Cloud9 on Raspberry Pi

 Replace ~/git with the folder you want to use as workspace, or delete -w ~/git allowing Cloud9 to move around in the entire File System.

-To access Cloud9 just open your brower (is better Chrome, Chromium or Firefox) and surf to the address http://<raspberry pi ip>:3131/
+To access Cloud9 just open your browser (is better Chrome, Chromium or Firefox) and surf to the address http://<raspberry pi ip>:3131/

 Here are the links to a couple of tutorial I’ve followed to build mine: